 - The action will become part of the student’s permanent file

-NOTE: When a student is suspended for the semester for a Code of Conduct violation in consultation with the Campus Dean, a WR3 is the grade awarded for the designated program/courses by the Student Conduct Administrator via the grade change process.
+NOTE: When a student is suspended for the semester for a Code of Conduct violation in consultation with the Dean of Student and Community Engagement, a WR3 is the grade awarded for the designated program/courses by the Student Conduct Administrator via the grade change process.

 If a student was suspended in an emergency action without the opportunity for an administrative or formal hearing process, the student is entitled to such a process prior to the action becoming part of the student’s permanent file.